Table of contents

 Before I ever typed a single piece of HTML code, this happened to me.
 During difficult times, I stumbled across a get-rich-quick scam that offered returns to those who deposited a small amount of money.

 These "coin-brokers" vanished as quickly as they appeared after I made my initial deposit.

 It would be easy to assume that this tragic event would be the end of my adventure as a blockchain novice, but it was just the beginning.

-Even though it wasn't a lot of money, the 18-year-old in me felt compelled to learn more about this new trend.
+I felt compelled to learn more about this new trend.

-Before long, I'd learned several important things about this industry and how it works.
+With fundamental and technical experience, I have learned several important things about this industry and how it works.

 Let's get right down to it.

 1. The blockchain ecosystem is nascent.